rust-lang/book/second-edition/src/ch19-02-advanced-lifetimes.md

 for the references to the string slice and to `Context`</span>

-We’ve annotated the lifetimes of the references in all the same places that we annotated them in Listing 19-13.
+We’ve annotated the lifetimes of the references in all the same places that we annotated them in [Listing 19-13][Listing-19-13].
 But this time we used different parameters depending on whether the reference goes with the string slice or with `Context`.
 We’ve also added an annotation to the string slice part of the return value of `parse` to indicate that it goes with the lifetime of the